ChandaLab/DISC/README.md

 DISC
 ```

 or run outside of the GUI using the runDISC.m function.
+Within the DISC GUI, data can be loaded and saved under file->load / file-> save.

 ## Authors

-David S. White conceived and wrote the DISC algorithm as part of his thesis work at UW-Madison.
+David S. White conceived and wrote the DISC algorithm as part of his PhD work at UW-Madison in the labs of Baron Chanda and Randall Goldsmith.
 Owen Rafferty developed the GUI for running the DISC algorithm.

 ### Contact